Solicited and unsolicited feedback from customers can be used by organizations to foster business improvements and transform the customer experience.

 Unsolicited customer feedback, meanwhile, is feedback shared by customers without having been prompted or asked to by the business.

 Social media and business review sites have given rise to massive amounts of unsolicited feedback.
-With more and more consumers choosing to ignore lengthy surveys in favor of quick posts on websites like Google, Facebook, Yelp, and Tripadvisor, unsolicited feedback has become an increasingly valuable source of information for companies looking to understand how their customers really think and feel.
+With more and more consumers choosing to ignore lengthy surveys in favor of quick posts on websites like Google, Facebook, Yelp, Apple Maps, and Tripadvisor, unsolicited feedback has become an increasingly valuable source of information for companies looking to understand how their customers really think and feel.

 Structured Data vs. Unstructured Data